 Each branch of the armed forces has an extensive infrastructure to provide medical and other health-related services to servicemembers and their families.
 As a result, servicemembers making a transition to civilian life may find that the job of health services managers shares skills and responsibilities with numerous military occupational specializations.

-Some examples include: public health specialist and occupational medicine specialist in the Air Force, health care administrator in the Navy, medical specialist corps officer in the Army and health services technician in the Coast Guard.
+Some examples include: public health specialist and occupational medicine specialist in the U.S. Air Force, health care administrator in the U.S. Navy, medical specialist corps officer in the U.S. Army and health services technician in the U.S. Coast Guard.